wp-plugins/cms-tree-page-view/readme.txt

 7. Users of WPML can find all their languages in the tree

 == Changelog ==

+= 0.8.x =
+- Only output scripts and styles on pages that the plugin uses.
+This should speed up other parts of the WordPress admin a little tiny itsy bitsy bit.
+- Added a hopefully not to spammy box about donation and stuff.
+Hopefully it it encourages some of you to give it a good review or maybe even donate some money.
+I've spent a lot, lot, LOT of time developing this plugin you know ;)
+- Changed title on dashboard widgets and changed name of the menu item under each supported post type.
+Makes the titles/names look/feel a bit less dorky.
+- Show icons next to the headline of top of pages with the tree
+- Minor CSS changes like a little bit bigger text on the pages and a bit more spacing between each page.
+Makes a bit easier to drag and drop/move them around.
+- Changed javascript to to use on() istead on live()

 = 0.8.14 =
 - Added Estonian translation